Shane MacGowan, folk-punk Pogues frontman, dies aged 65

-Shane MacGowan, songwriter and lead singer of Celtic folk-punk band The Pogues, has died aged 65 after a long illness, his wife announced Thursday.
+Shane MacGowan, songwriter and lead singer of Celtic folk-punk band The Pogues, died early on Thursday at the age of 65 after a long illness, his widow announced, prompting a flood of tributes.

 The band became an international symbol of Irishness, both at home and for the sprawling diaspora, with MacGowan’s contribution recognised in a slew of tributes from political leaders.